Master-Assisted Channel Estimation for Cell-Free Massive MIMO Networks: Numerical Experiments

-In \hyperref[fig:tau]{Fig.~\ref{fig:tau}}, we plot the average NMSE of all UEs, where the NMSE is computed with respect to their MAP.
-The performance of all channel estimation schemes is shown for varying $\tau_p$, $L=3$, $K=5$, and $N=5$.
+In \hyperref[fig:tau]{Fig.~\ref{fig:tau}}, we plot the median NMSE of all UEs, where the NMSE is computed with respect to their MAPs.
+The performance of all channel estimation schemes is shown for varying $\tau_p$, $L=8$, $K=4$, and $N=3$.
 It is evident that both centralized channel estimation and MACE outperform local channel estimation, thanks to their ability to leverage inter-AP signal correlation.
 All channel estimation schemes exhibit improved performance when $\tau_p$ increases, as expected, since more samples are used for channel estimation when $\tau_p$ increases.
-In \hyperref[fig:antennas]{Fig.~\ref{fig:antennas}}, we plot the average NMSE of all channel estimation schemes for varying $N$, $L=4$, $K=7$, and $\tau_p=5$.
-MACE and centralized channel estimation again exhibit superior performance compared to local channel estimation.
+In \hyperref[fig:antennas]{Fig.~\ref{fig:antennas}}, we plot the median NMSE of all channel estimation schemes for varying $N$, $L=5$, $K=3$, and $\tau_p=5$.
+MACE and centralized channel estimation again outperform local channel estimation.
 Interestingly, the performance of MACE approaches that of local channel estimation as $N$ increases.
-The reason is that the MAPs estimate the $(N+L-1)$-dimensional vector in \eqref{eq:master-channel-est}, whose dimension becomes approximately $N$ for $N \gg L$.
-This observation indicates that as $N$ increases, the contribution of the $L-1$ fused signals from the ASAPs becomes progressively smaller.
-Thus, the performance of MACE should follow the performance of local channel estimation as we increase $N$, as corroborated by \hyperref[fig:antennas]{Fig.~\ref{fig:antennas}}.
+The reason is that the contributions of the ASAPs decrease as $N$ increases, since the MAPs receive progressively fewer fused signals compared to $N$.
 For small $N$, MACE nevertheless outperforms local channel estimation.
+It is also observed that the simulation results deviate from the theoretical results as $N$ increases, which is attributed to the pronounced impact of estimation errors in higher dimensions.